-Celestron produces a line of astrophotography telescopes called NexStar (Amazon link).
+Celestron produces a line of astrophotography telescopes called NexStar.
 There are several product lines within the NexStar framework – SLT, SE (Special Edition), and Evolution.
 You might also see some of the earlier models that are now discontinued.

 Here I’ll concentrate on the SE line with brief mentions of related products as warranted.
-In particular, this is a Celestron NexStar 5SE review.
+Mostly this will be a Celestron NexStar 5SE review.
 That said, there aren’t all that many differences from one SE to another, other than tube size.

 You can use the following table to jump to a section of particular interest.
 Otherwise just keep reading to get all the information in the review.

 - 1 How Does a NexStar 5SE Telescope Compare to Other Astrophotography Telescopes?

 - 2 Which Features of the NexStar 5SE Are Especially Attractive?

 - 3 How Do I Use the NexStar+ Hand Control?

 - 5 How Do I Align the NexStar If I Want to Take Pictures?

 - 6 What Is the NexRemote Software For?

 - 7 Why Should I Care about the StarBright XLT Optical Coatings?